 - 1/2 cup white vinegar

-- 1/2 cup pickle juice from jar
+- 1/2 cup pickle juice from the jar

-- 3 Cups sugar
+- 3 cups sugar

-- 1 heaping tablespoon Pickling Spice
+- 1 heaping tablespoon pickling spice

-- Into that pickle jar pour 1/2 cup of reserved pickle juice, 1/2 cup white vinegar, 3 cups sugar, and pickling spice.
+- Into that pickle jar (or any mason jar), pour 1/2 cup of reserved pickle juice, as well as the white vinegar, sugar, and pickling spice.1/2 cup white vinegar, 1/2 cup pickle juice from the jar, 3 cups sugar, 1 heaping tablespoon pickling spice

-- Put lid on tightly and give it a good shake.
+- Put the lid on tightly and give it a good shake.
 Sugar will not be dissolved but that is okay.